Spica-Vir/Spica-Vir.github.io/_posts/2022-01-17-CRYSTAL17 Resources.md

 Known issues
 : - fort.25 (f25) file for DOSS/COOP/COHP: The Fermi level is not aligned to zero as routinely adopted.
 The calculated Fermi energy should be added to the values of the energy axis.
-: - PHONBANDS.DAT file for phonon band calculation: A bug with the print option of CRYSTAL17.
+: - PHONBANDS.DAT file for phonon band calculation: A bug with the print option of CRYSTAL17 source code.
 Data on reciprocal points next to the high-symmetric points might go missing - use the fort.25 file instead.
 : - [MOLDRAW](https://www.moldraw.unito.it/_sgg/f10000.htm) (visualizing the optimization steps and lattice vibrations) and [TOPOND](https://www.crystal.unito.it/topond/topond.php) (topological analysis of electron density) have been integrated to [CRYSPLOT](http://crysplot.crystalsolutions.eu/).

 [**Jmol**](http://jmol.sourceforge.net/) - Non-periodic system visualizer.
 The lattice boundaries can be visualized, but the atoms cannot be replicated along periodic directions.
 Used to visualize the molecular or crystalline orbitals (.molden file).